 Sponsored by University of Minnesota Extension Center for Youth Development and North Dakota State University Center for 4-H Youth Development

 The University of Minnesota Extension and North Dakota State University Extension have partnered to offer the youth development brown bag webinar series since 2010.
-The purpose is to provide research-based information on hot topics, trends, and innovative programmatic efforts on content relevant to youth practitioners over the lunch hour (11:30 a.m. - 1 p.m.
-CST).
-The free webinar format provides professional development opportunities for people who work with youth without the cost and travel usually incurred with workshops and conferences.
-Participants are able to ask questions and get answers in real-time, while the presenter conducts interactive discussions, questions, and polls for sharing and applying the information to participants' work.
+The purpose is to provide research-based information on hot topics, trends, and program ideas for youth workers over the lunch hour (11:30 a.m. - 1 p.m.
+CT).
+These free webinars provide professional development opportunities for people who work with youth without the cost and travel.
+Participants are able to ask questions and get answers in real-time, while the presenter guides interactive discussions, questions, and polls for sharing and applying the information to participants' work.